Concepts

 Message count (user / assistant)JSONL / SQLite

-Token usage & estimated costJSONL + per-model pricing
+Token usage & estimated costJSONL + per-model pricing, when the agent records token counters

 Activity sparkline (last N minutes)JSONL entry timestamps